-- audit of waste management system, reviewing waste management measures; - identification of potential system improvements such as upgrade of waste containment infrastructure and handling procedures; - implementation of upgrades/modifications to the waste management system; - the conduct of additional monitoring (e.g. increase in monitoring frequency) to inform the proposed contingency measures; and - any appropriate amendments to the contracts of waste contractors.
+- audit of waste management system, reviewing waste management measures; - identification of potential system improvements such as upgrade of waste containment infrastructure and handling procedures; - implementation of upgrades/modifications to the waste management system; and - the conduct of additional monitoring (e.g. increase in monitoring frequency) to inform the proposed contingency measures.